The Old Bell, Malmesbury: Some notable owners

-The hotel today and the Hanks connection
+The hotel today

 The Old Bell was purchased by Kim and Whit Hanks on 31 March 2021.
-Their company, Whim Hospitality, is based in Dripping Springs, Texas, and specialises in event management, with a particular focus on weddings.
 The Hanks were regular visitors to the Malmesbury area before the purchase because Whit's family history research identified the town as the ancestral home of his paternal family.
 A pioneering Malmesbury industrialist, Walter Hanks, operated a mill below The Old Bell on the River Avon in the late 1100s.
 Having bought the hotel, the new owners discovered that members of the Malmesbury Hanks family owned the leasehold on part of the building in the 1860s and 1870s.

-In 2021, following the acquisition, the ground floor of the hotel was completely refurbished.
-This was the first phase of planned improvements which will continue in 2022.
-The initial refurbishment involved the redecoration of all the ground floor reception rooms, the creation of a new cocktail bar and a 'medieval' makeover to the restaurant, now named 'Saints and Sinners'.
-The hotel is decorated with antiques from the collection of the owners.
-One review described the refurbished ground floor as follows: "There's stacks of humour and personality: giant giraffes in the lobby, reclaimed religious relics everywhere, extravagant flowers and quirky wallpapers, mixed in with more trad antiques and velvet sofas."

-Since purchasing the Old Bell, Whim Hospitality have also bought Abbey House and Gardens.
-This Tudor period house is famous for its gardens.
-There are plans to develop Abbey House as a boutique hotel while keeping the gardens open to the public.
+In 2021, following the acquisition, the ground floor of the hotel was refurbished.
+As of 2021, the hotel has a four-star rating and the restaurant has one AA rosette.